 How to Use Amla

 Because taste plays such an important role in the digestive process and signals the body to initiate its own supportive mechanisms, Ayurveda traditionally recommends tasting herbs.
-Amla can be taken internally in three forms: a powder, a tablet, or in a jam such as chyavanprash.
-Banyan Botanicals makes amla available in all three of these forms:
+Amla can be taken internally in four forms: a powder, a tablet, a liquid extract, or in a jam such as chyavanprash.
+Banyan Botanicals makes amla available in all four of these forms:

 - Amla Powder